Beef Pho Recipe

 - Skim off any residual fat that comes to the surface once the broth has cooled.

 - Slice the beef brisket and refrigerate.

 - Serve as per the beef pho method above, including some of the reserved beef brisket in the bowl with your thinly sliced steak.

 Our Suggested Cut for Beef Slow Cooker Recipes

 Instead of the livestock being transported, the abattoir comes to the farm.
-This eliminates the unnecessary stress on animals associated with live transport – the process is slow, calm and kind.
+Eliminates unnecessary stress on animals associated with live transport.
 Less stress means less adrenalin produced, and thus more retained glycogen stores in the meat, leading to exceptional eating quality, taste and tenderness.

-Provenir oversees the whole meat production process from purchasing livestock on farm direct from our partnering farmers, to the on-farm processing, to our butchery and delivery to your door.
-By processing on-farm and utilising the latest in digital traceability technology we are able provide full transparency and guaranteed provenance – scan the QR code on each Provenir meat product to learn more about the farm on which it was grown.
+Provenir oversees the whole operation from purchasing livestock on-farm direct from our partnering farmers to the on-farm processing, into our butchery and on to you.
+By processing on-farm and utilising the latest in digital traceability technology we are able to provide full transparency and guaranteed provenance.

-Provenir farmers raise their livestock naturally: they do not feedlot, nor do they use hormones, growth promotants or herd antibiotics.
+Provenir farmers raise their livestock naturally: they do not feedlot, nor do they add hormones or antibiotics to the feed as growth promotants.